BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - **Object-Oriented Programming, OOP:** C++, Python, Java, Visual Basic
 - **Functional Programming, FP:** C++, Clojure, Haskel, etc.

+[VectorTree](https://github.com/BarisAlbayrakIEEE/VectorTree.git) repository in my github page contains a persistent vector tree data structure.
+The README file of the repository presents a detailed discussion about the FP principles.

-Please see [VectorTree](https://github.com/BarisAlbayrakIEEE/VectorTree.git) and [PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) repositories in my github page as an example of my FP and DOD background.
+[PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) repository in my github page contains a persistent DAG data structure.
+The README file of the repository presents a detailed discussion about the FP and DOD principles.

 I had some earlier work on a geometry library which is currently a mixture of buggy code.
 I will publish two libraries from this work: